jdersch/PERQemu/PERQemu/Readme.txt

   - This version, in progress

 v0.4.5beta - Unreleased
-  - This was a one-off build for VCF PNW with some experimental video hacks to improve display performance.
+  - A one-off build for VCF PNW with some experimental video hacks to improve display performance.

 v0.4.4 - Fourth major release
   - RasterOp streamlining and refinements allowed us to remove the